AuthorCarpentry/FSCI-2018/01-getting-started.md

 clicking the Install button and typing in the package name.
 For this workshop we'll need the following packages:

-- tidyverse
+- `tidyverse`
-- DT
+- `DT`
-- rorcid
+- `rorcid`
-- httpuv
+- `httpuv`

 Now let's actually work with a document.
 Click in the Files tab in the lower right panel.
 The file view in RStudio is just like navigating in finder or windows explorer.
-Let's find the FSCI-2018-files folder we downloaded above.
-Go to Desktop and FSCI-2018-files.
+Let's find the `FSCI-2018-files` folder we downloaded above.
+Go to Desktop and `FSCI-2018-files`.
 You'll see lots of files we'll use during the workshop.
-Double click on 'Base_2013_day1_in.Rmd'.
+Double click on `Base_2013_day1_in.Rmd`.

 You'll see the document open in a new panel on the left hand side of the screen.
 This is an editor window, and you can change things in the document here.
 For now, just change the name in the document to your name.

-Knitting is a process in Rstudio that takes a text document and turns it into an output (like html, docx, or slides).
+`Knitting` is a process in Rstudio that takes a text document and turns it into an output (like html, docx, or html slides).
 Now click the knit button in the upper left hand corner of the editor.
 The first time you do this you'll get a message that you need to install some packages.
 You'll want to click Yes and wait for the packages to install.
 Once the